 With each evolution of NEC, it appeals to an even greater number of clients across an ever-wider range of sectors and countries.
-NEC3 had already become the public-sector contract of choice in the UK, South Africa, Hong Kong and New Zealand.
-With its increasingly international appeal and flexibility, NEC4 could well become the world's favourite procurement suite within the foreseeable future.
+NEC has become the default suite of contracts for public-sector works, services and supplies in the UK, Hong Kong, South Africa and New Zealand.
+NEC contracts have also been successfully used in Australia, China, France, Germany, Ireland, the Netherlands, North Africa, Peru, the Philippines, UAE, USA and many more, and are also increasingly used in private sector procurement.